Welcome to WHITEHAWK STUDIOS

 Dead silence then after ten seconds, the faintest whisper.

-Matthew was shocked and he realised his mouth was wide open.
+Matthew was shocked and he realized his mouth was wide open.
 He never felt like he connected well with young people and children and usually kept his distance.
 He had been close years before and his Ex, Kate, had been pregnant but she lost the child in the second Trimester from a car accident.
 Matthew was not at fault, but he was the one driving on that fateful thunderstorm night.
 The relationship never recovered thanks to one idiot alcoholic who decide to do a beer run and head out blotto onto the slippery roads.
 Maybe Casey smelled the same sense of sorrow on Matthew that she also held now.

 ‘Hello Casey.
 It’s nice to meet you.’